ReinProject/python-rein/README.md

 Each transaction in Rein requires a job creator, worker, and mediator.
 Most of the time it is expected that the mediator will do nothing but collect a small fee.
 In case of dispute, however, the mediator holds a third key refund, split or award escrowed funds using their best judgement.

-### Workers

-    rein bid

-This command will query each registered server for jobs that are open for bids, and help you build and sign a bid document.

-### Job creators
+### Job creators and workers

-You're in luck as we've just optimized Rein for you.
 Run the following command to get started.

     rein start

-This will guide you through a setup process and provide a simple interface for you to get the work you need done.
+This will guide you through a setup process and provide a simple interface for you to use Rein.

 ### The rest of the order flow